Arthur117/TCsLifeMonitFromObs/winddirection/README.md

 - 03: TODO: Fit the K values from Kepert to the SAR data once I have identified the cases (or the case!?) on which I will do it i.e look at VWS before;

+- bebinca, bheki1, bheki2, leslie, usagi: tests with Kepert and IWRAP;

+- larry_z: most advanced notebook containing the up-do-date Kepert 2001 functions, and some tests with IWRAP and EarthCARE;

+- test_asymmetry_windshear: asymmetry diagnostics from SAR only;

+- test_asymmetry_kepert: asymmetry diagnostics from Kepert 2001 only;